MBTiles Architecture & Limits

 When to Migrate Beyond MBTiles

-MBTiles excels in local caching, offline distribution, and moderate-scale web serving.
-However, when tile counts exceed 500 million, file sizes approach 100 GB, or multi-region concurrent serving is required, the architecture begins to show strain.
+MBTiles excels for local caching, offline distribution, and moderate-scale serving.
+When tile counts exceed 500 million, file sizes approach 100 GB, or multi-region concurrent serving is required, the architecture begins to show strain.
 At this stage, teams typically evaluate:

-- PMTiles: A single-file, range-request-optimized format that eliminates SQLite overhead and enables direct HTTP serving without a proxy layer.
+- PMTiles: A single-file, range-request-optimized format that eliminates SQLite overhead and enables direct HTTP serving from object storage without a proxy layer.

 - Database-Backed Tile Servers: PostgreSQL/PostGIS with